AdaChicas3/Ada-Chicas-CNU/_posts/2022-01-31-review-post.md

 ![Maps](https://AdaChicas3.github.io/Ada-Chicas-CNU/images/maps.png)

-  Additionally to the _Extra Visualizations_, another feature added to their website was the "_People Associated with the Wich Trials: Residence_".
+  Additionally to the _Extra Visualizations_, another feature added to their website was the "_People Associated with the Witch Trials: Residence_".
 Here the maps intentions are to show civilians who were apart of the witch trials mainly focusing on accusers, judges, or investigators.
 A problem encountered with this portion of the maps is it does not load completely.
 You're left toggling around a square box with no words or pins that direct where any of the information is.

  A suggestion for this issue would be working on the map zooming and labels.
 This would allow the viewers to be able to look through the map and having labels would cause less confusion on what part of the world you are in.
 Adding some already known addresses would help the search for locations as this information may not be wildy known to many.